ACA Marketing Compliance for Agents: The CMS Rules, in Plain English

 Eligibility application review

 Before you submit, the consumer must review and confirm the eligibility application information — income, household size, and the attestations.
+45 CFR §155.220(j)(2)(ii) requires you to “document that eligibility application information has been reviewed by and confirmed to be accurate by the consumer… prior to the submission of information,” through an action that “produces a record” — a signature, a captured verbal confirmation, or a written reply.
+That record must include the review date, the consumer’s name, “an explanation of the attestations at the end of the eligibility application,” and your name, and it too is held for a minimum of 10 years.
 Submitting numbers the consumer never saw is exactly the pattern CMS flags in unauthorized-enrollment enforcement.
 Make the review step explicit and recorded.

 Agent-of-record integrity